rakkatak/sandbox/restaurant-menu/README.md

 ## Routing State with a Controller

-We have used the ui-router routing implementation in order to navigate between states.
+For the restaurant menu application e have used the ui-router routing implementation in order to navigate between states.

 You can see in [routes.js](https://github.com/rakkatak/sandbox/blob/master/restaurant-menu/src/routes.js) that we define a controller for each the categories and items states, as a part of the state definition.